 The Company has defined contribution plans covering substantially all employees who meet certain service and eligibility requirements.

-The Company's matching contribution to defined contribution plans was approximately \$0.3 million for the year ended December 31, 2020.
+The Company's matching contribution to defined contribution plans was approximately \$0.4 million and \$0.3 million for the years ended December 31, 2021 and 2020, respectively.